ScilifelabDataCentre/serve-tutorials/Webinars/2023-Using-containers-on-Berzelius/container-demo-2/README.md

 ## Demonstrate how to run ML training using container on HPC

-Instructions for running the container on Berzelius using Apptainer.
+These instructions cover how to run the container on Berzelius using Apptainer.

 Login to Berzelius
 ```